 Seismic waves are elastic waves propagating inside the Earth.
 Like any other kind of waves, their velocity depends on the properties of the medium they are passing through.
 If a wave passes through a discontinuity between two different media with different properties, some of its energy is reflected back and some is transmitted, though refracted.
 That’s what happens to light when it passes from air to water, to a medium with different properties.
 If we theorize that the Earth’s density increases constantly with depth, we can imagine a seismic ray (defined as the perpendicular to the wavefront) that, while it propagates in depth, it is continuously refracted away from the vertical at each refraction at deeper and deeper discontinuities with higher density strata; the seismic ray will progressively drift from the vertical eventually turning back towards the surface.
 This means that there are rays than can pass through the whole planet and come back to the surface carrying information about the Earth’s interiors stored as seismic waves and recorded on seismographs.

-In 1909, the Croatian geophysicist Andrija Mohorovicic (1857-1936, at left), while analyzing the Pokuplje Earthquake (Kupa Valley, 40 km south of Zagreb), which had occurred on October 8, noticed some particular seismic wave arrivals.
+In 1909, the Croatian geophysicist Andrija Mohorovicic (1857-1936), while analyzing the Pokuplje Earthquake (Kupa Valley, 40 km south of Zagreb), which had occurred on October 8, noticed some particular seismic wave arrivals.

 The larger the distance of a recording station from the epicenter, the longer the time for the seismic waves to reach it.
 Therefore, one should expect that on a space-time graph a straight line would join all graphed arrival-time/distance pairs.
 The straight line’s dip would be a function of wave velocity.
 Mohorovicic used the S wave arrivals to build the graphs because their amplitude is wider and they’re more readily recognizable.
 But joining the S wave arrivals he did not obtain straight lines but broken lines.